Getting Started with Accounting

 This report shows how much each of your customers owe you.
 Once you’ve entered your opening balances, you should check this report.

-Once you’ve setup your suppliers, you can record any outstanding transactions as opening balances.
+Once you’ve set up your vendors, you can record any outstanding transactions as opening balances.
 This ensures the reports you produce gives you a true picture of your financial position.

 Review the Aged Creditors report

-This report shows how much you owe each of your suppliers.
+This report shows how much you owe each of your vendors.
 Once you’ve entered your opening balances, you should check this report.

 Review the standard chart of accounts

 The chart of accounts is a list of all of the accounts used by your business.
-These accounts are known as nominal ledger accounts.
-You can use it to analyse your income, expenditure, assets, liabilities and capital when running your management reports.
-This helps you to see how your business is performing at any moment in time.
+Use accounts to analyze your income, expenses, assets, liabilities and equity when running your management reports.
+Reporting helps you understand how your business is performing.

-There is a default chart of accounts, based on the type of business you selected when you created your Sage One account, You can amend or create new nominal ledger accounts based on your needs.
+There is a default chart of accounts, based on the type of business you selected when you created your account, You can edit or create new general ledger accounts based on your needs.

 Enter opening account balances